-Sessions will run 1 pm - 4 pm except for two Structures sessions running 11 - 5 pm.
-All will be held at the Center For Architecture, 536 LaGuardia Place.
+All classes will be held at the Center For Architecture, 536 LaGuardia Place.

 Based on the ARE 4.0, the Boot Camp series is a blend of content review, study strategies, tips and tricks, and sample questions.
 The sessions are led by licensed AIANY Chapter members, both recent test takers and experienced practitioners.
 Registrants can sign up for multiple or single sessions.